 In each lecture, it is necessary to report on the efforts from the previous time and the progress of the research plan.
+Finally, students are required to announce and submit the research plan.

 Handouts will be distributed or students may download them on their own.